MelanieRogoff/PokeMood/README.md

 # PokeMood
-PokéMood is an app created as part of a group project, primarily by Melanie Rogoff and Hunter Matthews.
+PokéMood is an app created as part of a group project.
 The app enables users to see Pokémon based on their mood, as well as discover more information about particular Pokémon.

 This app leverages PokéAPI (https://pokeapi.co/) in addition to JavaScript, MySQL, Sequelizer, Node, SaaS, Express, and Heroku.